A guest article by music/arts accountant Scott Maughan with reference to AMIN’s Tax Pack prepared by Ben Fletcher.

 People start bands and writing and performing music because they love doing it.
 They very rarely love the accounting and tax side of things, but it is something that has be done as part of being in a band.
 There’s just no getting around it.
 If you set up good systems that you understand right from the start, and treat your band or yourself as a business, you will be well on the way to ensuring that you meet your tax obligations each year in a timely manner – so you can concentrate on what you started the band for in the first place!

-Thank you to Scott Maughan for this article.
+Thank you to Music Industry Inside Out mentor Scott Maughan for this article.